Uber, Lyft prepare to shut down California rides service on Friday

-Aug 20 (Reuters) - Uber Technologies Inc and Lyft Inc are preparing to suspend their ride-hailing services in California beginning on Friday morning unless an appeals court rules at the last minute they cannot be forced to treat their drivers as employees, rather than independent contractors.
+(Reuters) - Uber Technologies Inc (UBER.N) and Lyft Inc (LYFT.O) are preparing to suspend their ride-hailing services in California beginning on Friday morning unless an appeals court rules at the last minute they cannot be forced to treat their drivers as employees, rather than independent contractors.

 Uber in a blogpost said it would have to temporarily shut down unless the appeals court intervenes.